BD2KGenomics/cgcloud/README.md

 strictly tied to AWS and EC2.
 Other cloud providers are not supported and probably will not be in the near future.
 It does not have a GUI.
 It is written in Python and if you want to customize it, you will need to know Python.
-It makes extreme use of inheritance, multiple inheritance, actually.
+It makes extreme use of multiple inheritance.
 Some people frown at that since it will make it likely that your own customizations break between releases of CGCloud.
 While allowing CGCloud to be extremely [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), multiple